-If this were to reproduce Marcion’s argument, then Marcion's own New Testament, comprising an anonymously given Gospel, ten Pauline letters (Gal, 1-2Cor, Rom, 1-2Thess, Laod./Eph, Kol, Phil, Phlm) and a foreword, the Antitheses, were put together by as a collection in order to separate his own gospel from the four mentioned gospels.
-Perhaps, by creating this opposition between his collection and the mentioning of the four plagiarising gospels, Marcion inadvertently provided Irenaeus with a template of the combined entity of these four gospels.
-Against Marcion, then, Irenaeus defended these four gospels not individually, but in their combination.
-Hence, the Four Gospels Canon did not emerge as “a codification and legalization of something traditional”, that is, church practice, it was neither a “compromise ... between customs and clashing traditions” and neither the result of the use of one Gospel “in locally or (and) theologically different Christian communities”, but an apologetic and antiheresiological product of Irenaeus.
-Irenaeus can thus be regarded as the “architect of the fourfold gospel”, even if the foundations came from one of those whom he criticized.
+If this idea was grounded in Marcion's own argument, it then follows that Marcion's New Testament, which consists of an anonymously authored gospel, ten Pauline letters (Gal, 1-2Cor, Rom, 1-2Thess, Laod./Eph, Kol, Phil, Phlm), and a foreword, the Antitheses, was compiled into a collection in order to distinguish his gospel from the four aforementioned ones.
+It may be that, by creating this opposition between his own collection and the four "plagiarized" gospels, Marcion inadvertently offered Irenaeus a template for combining these four gospels into one collection.
+Thus, when defending the gospels against Marcion, Irenaeus does so not individually, but collectively.
+Hence, the canon of the four gospels was not "a codification and legalization of something traditional," that is, church practice, or a "compromise ... between customs and clashing traditions," or the result of the use of one gospel "in locally or (and) theologically different Christian communities," but rather an apologetic and anti-heretical measure taken by Irenaeus, who can thus be regarded as the "architect of the fourfold gospel" even if its foundations were established by one of the authors whom he criticized.

-Wolfram Kinzig established that the title “New Testament” probably goes back to Marcion, and for the first time given to a collection of Christian writings.
-Kinzig worked out, that “novelty” was the catchphrase, which Tertullian used around 70 times when dealing and discussing the core message of Marcion’s Gospel and Apostolikon.
-Moreover, he was able to show that Tertullian himself only speaks of a ‘New Testament’ in context with his encounter with Marcion.
-The characteristic of Marcion's collection as an answer to the four Gospels would also explain why he has added to his collection the preface entitled “Antitheses”.
-In response to him, it seems, Irenaeus initiated or brought together and edited the four Gospels, that were incriminated by Marcion, inserted the book of the Acts of the Apostles with further catholic letters, before he added a broadened collection of Pauline letters and finished the set by adding Revelation.
-However, this collection did not seem to carry the title “New Testament”, because none of the anti-Marcionites had accepted Marcion’s title for this collection during the 2nd century, and when they mentioned it, they criticized or problematized.
-The title seems to have got attached to the larger collection only in the 3rd century.
-In principle, one could also take the inverted position and claim that Marcion’s collection was a counter-collection to an already existing larger collection which he then would have cut down – as suggested by Irenaeus and more clearly Tertullian.
-Yet, we lack external evidence for the earlier existence of such a broad collection, whereas only Marcion’s collection is attested.
-In addition, Klinghardt highlights the logic of the editorial unity of Irenaeus’s broadened collection and its anti-Marcionite profile.
-Whatever position one may take, the title “New Testament” certainly served Marcion to mark the demarcation of his collection from an “Old Testament” - a title he could read in Paul in 2 Cor.
-3:14 - of the Jews.
+Wolfram Kinzig contends that the term "New Testament" may go back to Marcion, who was the first to assign it to a collection of Christian writings.
+According to Kinzig, Tertullian uses this innovation roughly seventy times when referring to and discussing the core message of Marcion's gospel and Apostolikon.
+Kinzig also points out that Tertullian only speaks of a "New Testament" in the context of his encounter with Marcion.
+If Marcion's collection was a response to the four gospels, that would explain why he added a preface entitled "Antitheses" to his collection.
+In response, Irenaeus seems to have initiated or compiled the four gospels denounced by Marcion and added to these the Acts of the Apostles with additional Catholic letters before appending a broader collection of Pauline letters and the Book of Revelation.
+However, this collection did not seem to be titled the "New Testament" because none of the second-century anti-Marcionites had accepted Marcion's terminology, and when they did mention it, it was with the purpose of criticizing or problematizing.
+The title of the larger collection seems to have come into use only in the third century.
+In principle, one could take the reverse position and claim that Marcion's work was a counter-compilation to a pre-existing larger one that he had abridged, as suggested by Irenaeus and reiterated more explicitly by Tertullian.
+However, we lack external evidence for the earlier existence of any such broad collection.
+Klinghardt also emphasizes the logic of the editorial unity of Irenaeus's broadened collection and its anti-Marcionite nature.
+Whatever position we may take, the term "New Testament" clearly allowed Marcion to differentiate his collection from the "Old Testament," a title he could have seen in Paul, 2 Cor.
+3:14.